United States Edition

 Harvest leaves before flowering occurs, or they will be bitter.
 Remove flower stalks to lengthen harvest time.

 Plant in a location that enjoys full sun and remember to water moderately.
 Genovese is generally regarded as a tender plant, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-USDA Hardiness Zone 4 to 10 are typically the USDA Hardiness Zones that are appropriate for this plant (although this can vary based on your microclimate).
-Genovese needs a loamy soil with a ph of 6.0 to 7.5 (weakly acidic soil to weakly alkaline soil).
+Genovese needs a loamy, sandy and silty soil with a ph of 6.0 to 7.5 (weakly acidic soil to weakly alkaline soil).

 Growing Genovese from seed